mohasinkr/mohasinkr/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Mohasin, a Full-stack Developer who loves building fast, user-friendly, and scalable web apps.
+I'm Mohasin, a frontend-focused Full-stack Developer who loves building performant and user-friendly web apps.
 Excited to dive head-first into new tech and learn something new every day.
 Open source = ❤️

 #### 📝 Currently Learning:
-- Devops (Cloud deployment, CI/CD)
+- Devops
-- Build DApps using Ethereum

 #### 📮 How to reach me : [Email](mailto:mohasin.rahumathulla@gmail.com)